 EPIcenter is a dynamic place where visionary entrepreneurs, technologists and communities come together to create a brighter energy future.

-Leaders from around the world will come here to research, generate and promote new ideas surrounding new energy, and to engage citizens of all ages in discussions about energy transformation.
-EPIcenter is San Antonio’s gift to the new energy industry worldwide, as it is a local hub with global implications for the new energy economy.
+Leaders from around the world will come here to research, generate and promote new ideas surrounding energy innovation, and to engage citizens of all ages in discussions about energy transformation.
+EPIcenter is San Antonio’s gift to the energy innovation industry worldwide, as it is a local hub with global implications for the energy innovation economy.

 Located just two miles from downtown San Antonio in the former Mission Road Power Plant, EPIcenter will be a nucleus of activity and a catalyst for future development on the banks of the San Antonio River.
 The location and century-old structure lends itself to adaptive reuse and exemplifies the rich history of energy generation in San Antonio.